top of page

 Western medicine treated the mind and body as separate entities until recently.
 Today, growing evidence supports the importance of a holistic approach to health that considers both physical and mental well-being.
 Atreya was among the earliest to emphasize the role of mental and emotional health in physical well-being.
 He viewed consciousness and mind as central to diagnosis and treatment.

-3. Causes of disease
+4. Causes of Disease

 Rishi Atreya’s teachings also covered:

-• Importance of digestion and elimination
+• The importance of digestion and elimination.

-• Role of the environment in health
+• The role of the environment in health.

-Legacy and recognition of Rishi Atreya
+Legacy and Recognition of Rishi Atreya

-It is interesting to note that, despite Rishi Atreya being a foundational figure in the history of Ayurveda, we don’t have any surviving books that were composed directly by him.
+It is interesting to note that, despite Rishi Atreya being a foundational figure in the history of Ayurveda, we don’t have any surviving books composed directly by him.
 Instead, his teachings were preserved and passed down orally through his students.

 Comments